wonsunahn/CS1632_PittEdu/README.md

 corner of the assignment page after submission to add his/her partner.

 Submit the repository created by GitHub Classroom for your team to GradeScope at the **Exercise 3 GitHub** link.
-Make sure the files "PittCS.side" and "PittCSTest.java" are in your submission.
+Make sure the files "PittEdu.side" and "PittEduTest.java" are in your submission.
 Once you submit, GradeScope will run the autograder to grade you and give feedback.
 If you get deductions, fix your code based on the feedback and resubmit.
 Repeat until you don't get deductions.

 # GradeScope Feedback

-The GradeScope autograder works in 2 phases:

-1. **RedditCatsTest on https://www.reddit.com/r/cats**: This tests your RedditCatsTest.java file on the cats subreddit as originally intended.
-All of your tests should pass.

-1. **RedditCatsTest on https://www.reddit.com/r/dogs**: This tests your RedditCatsTest.java file on the dogs subreddit, repeating the same steps but for a different webpage.
-Now some tests should pass but some should fail.
-Specifically, FUN-JOIN-BUTTON-EXISTS and FUN-RULES-12-ITEMS should pass and the rest shold fail.
+The GradeScope autograder simply runs your 6 tests against www.pitt.edu and deducts 5 points per test failure.

-You may be curious how I was able to run the tests on the GradeScope docker images when they most likely don't have displays to render the Chrome browser.
+You may be curious how I was able to run the tests on the GradeScope cloud runners when they most likely don't have displays to render the Chrome browser.
 The Chrome web driver, as well as other web drivers, can be run in "headless" mode.
 That is, the tests can be performed inside the web engine without having to actually display the page.
 This is common practice since in a work setting,